-Student's Book, other recommended textbooks, internet, and relevant economics journals.
+Learner's Book, other recommended textbooks, internet, and relevant economics journals.

-Task learners with activity 5 from the Student's Book to undertake research, either in groups, pairs, and discuss and make presentation in class.
-Teacher guides the discussion and harmonises learner's views.
+Task learners with activity 5 from the learner's book to undertake research, either in groups, pairs, and discuss and make presentation in class.
+Teacher guides the discussion and harmonises learner's views